Introduction to Marketing Psychology for SMEs

 Traditional marketing focuses on direct selling.
 Marketing psychology evokes emotions and creates latent demand.
 Vietnamese SMEs often make this mistake when running Facebook Ads.

 Example: Instead of “Buy now for 20% off”, use “Only 5 spots left”.
 Customers feel more urgency.
-Revenue increased by 35% according to Nielsen Vietnam research.
+Revenue increased 35% according to Nielsen Vietnam research.

-- Identify customer insights monthly
+• Identify customer insights monthly

-- Test A/B testing 3 ad variants
+• Test A/B testing with 3 ad variants

-- Analyze behavior on Facebook Insights
+• Analyze behavior on Facebook Insights

-- Optimize landing page according to FOMO principles
+• Optimize landing page with FOMO principles

 Why Vietnamese SMEs Need Marketing Psychology Now